adimoraret/codetrest/_posts/2018-07-01-working-with-http-client.md

 todo: Rename title, find 2 minutest time_wait settings;
 ---
 (in progress...)
 HttpClient looked very easy to use.
 Luckily before using it, I did a little research.
-Here are the most important findings(in my opinion) about using HttpClient:
+Here are the most important findings about using HttpClient:
 * use HttpClient as a singleton object
 * don't use Default properties like timeout or headers unless you're 100% sure the same settings will be used for all your HttpClient calls
 * use HttpClient async methods